 4.1 As a Member of Tate you are entitled to:

 4.1.1 Membership card(s)

-4.1.2 unlimited access to special exhibitions and Members Rooms within public opening hours and in line with last admission times,
+4.1.2 Free access to special exhibitions and Members Rooms within public opening hours and in line with last admission times and capacity,

 4.1.3 Tate Etc magazine 3 times per membership year